 On behalf of the local organizing committee, it is my pleasure to welcome you to Ft.
 Lauderdale, FL for the 2019 Annual Meeting of the Phycological Society of America from June 23 to June 27 in Hollywood Beach.
 The meeting will be held at the magnificent beachside Hollywood Beach Marriott.

-We have a special group rate ($149.00 per night) at the Hollywood Beach Marriott.
+We have a special group rate ($149.00 per night + taxes) at the Hollywood Beach Marriott.
 Online reservation can be done through this link or you can call the reservations team at +1 855-314-1984 and mention that you are with the Phycological Society of America Annual Meeting.
+When reserving online, an amenity fee will be added, but that will be removed at the property when you pay.
+The reservation cut-off date with this price is May 28th, 2019.
+There are some rooms available for up to 3 days prior and after the conference for those that want to enjoy more days in the sun.
+For those of you searching for roommates, we have created a form here to help.

 We have an exciting program with excellent keynote and plenary lectures in development centered around Algae and Climate Change.

-The plenary will be given by Susan R. Eaton @SusanREaton_Geo, Geoscientist, journalist and polar explorer who founded @SednaEpic ; Warwick Vincent (Université Laval) discussing cyanobacteria and the Pole to Pole Paradox and our very own Maggie Amsler (PSA Membership Director, University of Alabama) and her experiences in 27 trips to the Antarctic.
+The plenary lecture will be given by Susan R. Eaton @SusanREaton_Geo, Geoscientist, journalist and polar explorer who founded @SednaEpic.
+This symposium includes seminars by Dr. Warwick Vincent (Université Laval) on cyanobacteria and the Pole to Pole Paradox; Dr. Hilary McManus (Le Moyne College) on women in STEM, Antarctica and how diversity in leadership can inform climate change policy; and our very own Maggie Amsler (PSA Membership Director, University of Alabama) on her experiences in 27 trips to the Antarctic.

-Abstract submission deadline is midnight (23:59 Pacific Standard Time) on 1 May 2019.
+Deadline is midnight (23:59 Pacific Standard Time) on 8 May 2019.
 Please follow the abstract preparation guidelines here.
 These guidelines and procedures must be followed exactly.
 If not, your paper will not be accepted.
+Please submit your abstract through the PSA 2019 registration website: https://www.sgmeet.com/psa/psa2019.
+Please contact us if you need a letter of acceptance or invitation to the Conference.

 Selection of session topic is designed to facilitate assignment of your abstract to members of the Scientific Program Committee for review.
 Meeting sessions may not match exactly this list of topics.
 The Scientific Program Committee will make every attempt to group your presentation with those of similar topic.
 Priority is given to the overall scientific program and, therefore, final placement is solely at the discretion of the organizing committee.
 Please select your session topic code from the list of contributed session below.